Healthy Homes Assessment Highbury

 Highbury Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the inside of the building; you have to make sure there is somewhere for rain, surface or ground water, and stop it from coming inside.
-When it comes to moisture and damp it is typically the concerns you don’t notice that can become a big problem, causing damage to your investment as well as affecting the tenant’s well-being.
+Making sure your rental property is protected from dampness isn’t just about the inside of the building but you must make sure there is somewhere for surface or ground water, and to prevent it from getting into the building.
+When it concerns damp and moisture it is often what you don’t see that could become a major issue and cause damages to your investment and harming your tenant’s well-being.

-Properties that are rented must have effective drainage to remove storm water, surface water, and groundwater, with an appropriate runoff or outfall.
-Making sure that the water has a location to go and that it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.
+Rental properties require to be equipped with efficient drainage to eliminate the stormwater and surface waters, and groundwater, with an appropriate outfall or runoff.
+Making sure that the water is able to go and that it can’t linger underneath the buildings is an essential part of making sure your property is dry.

-Alongside a drainage system to avoid moisture ingress, if your property has an enclosed space between your flooring and the ground, a ground water barrier should be put in place if it’s reasonably practicable to install it.
+Alongside the drainage system that will prevent the ingress of moisture, if your rental has an enclosed gap between floorboards and the ground, a ground water barrier should be put in place if it’s reasonably practicable to do so.

-A ground moisture barrier is usually a polythene sheet laid over the ground, to block any moisture in the ground from accumulating into the structure.
-It also assists in preventing moisture damage to the underfloor insulation.
+The ground-moisture barrier typically made of polythene and is laid on top of the ground, in order to block any moisture that is present in the ground from getting into the home.
+It also helps to prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection